haven1network/haven1-validator-docs/ACTIVITIES.md

       keygen:latest
   ```

-## Update Cosigner image

-- Carry out this activity when the Haven1 Team instructs you.
-- We will provide you with the following information.
-  - link for cosigner image
-  - any additional information required for the .env file.

-1. Log into the validator instance.
-2. Run the following command to update the cosigner image:

-    ```bash
-    curl -L -o '<link to cosigner image>' docker load -i '<link to cosigner image>'
-    ```

-3. Update the .env file regarding the instructions provided in the [activity](#generate-cosigner-env).

 ## Generate Cosigner .env

 - Carry out this activity when the Haven1 Team instructs you or when you need to update the .env file.